arungudelli/angularjswiki/content/en/fontawesome/fa-check-circle.md

-## Rotate Check Circle Icon using fa-rotate-x
+## Rotate fa-check-circle Icon using fa-rotate-x
 To rotate the font awesome icon fa-check-circle, Use fa-rotate-x class

 Where 'x' represents degree of rotation.